Derrick White NBA Playoffs Player Props: Celtics vs. Heat

-Derrick White will hope to make a difference for the Boston Celtics at 8:30 PM on Wednesday against the Miami Heat in the 2023 NBA Playoffs.
+The Boston Celtics, Derrick White included, will be in action at 8:30 PM on Friday versus the Miami Heat in the 2023 NBA Playoffs.

-In this article, we look at White's available prop bets, providing stats to help you figure out the best wagers to make.
+With prop bets available for White, let's break down some stats and trends to help you find good wagers.

 Derrick White Prop Bets vs. the Heat